How to idle with multiple accounts in Team Fortress 2

 Posted by on

 As of July 10, 2013, the methods described in this post are no longer operational.
-Please do not use this guide for idling.
+This guide is intended for reference only and the procedures described cannot be used for idling.

 Last time, discussions focussed around getting a single account to idle properly in Team Fortress 2.
 That said, for individuals who’ve got access to a few more accounts and are interested in maximising their item drops from all of these accounts from a single machine, there is a means to go about doing so.
 This method assumes that one has a reasonable machine: for instance, my old school XPS machine can run idle seven accounts simultaneously while I’m playing Crysis.
 Generally speaking, a machine with around 3 GB of RAM and a Q6600 Core 2 Quad should handle this without any issues.
 One must also have at least two premium Team Fortress 2 accounts and a copy of Sandboxie.
 The trial version of Sandboxie will allow one sandbox at any given time, allowing a maximum of two accounts to be idled at the same time.

 - When all is said and done, you should have something that looks like this; the full version of Sandboxie will require a fee to download, and as such, I will do this tutorial assuming people are interested in the trial (i.e. free) version of Sandboxie.

 The first step is to download and install Sandboxie.
 Ensure that Steam is not running during the installation.
 Once this is complete, delete the default sandbox and create a new one.
 Rename it as necessary.
 Once this is done, right click it, and select the sandbox settings from the drop-down menu.
 Go into Restrictions, and find Drop rights: from there, ensure that Drop rights from Administrators and Power User groups is unchecked.
 Next, under the Resource Access root, go into File Access, and then Full Access.
 From here, add the directory that Steam is located under.
 This is the most important step, as it tells you where steam.exe is located.